There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 This is an area I want to explore more of but just don’t get to very often.
 I’d like to change that over the next year and will update this if I find even cooler things todo, but these are still pretty great activities.

 This isn’t quite broken down by specific days like the others but is more of possible combinations on what you could do or alternate ideas.
+If you want a Utah road trip from Las Vegas, this is one of the best choices.

 Where to stay in St. George